 It's become increasingly unlikely that we can stop the unraveling global mass extinction event that industry has wrought on the planet, but anarchists have never let impossible odds stand in our way before.
-We fight because we exist and we exist to fight.
-Whatever the odds.
+We fight because we exist and we exist ment that entire territories, such as the area surrounding Chernobyl, were rendered uninhabitable to humans.
+Babies continue to be born with birth defects today, and cancer rates in the regions devastated by socialist industry continue to be sky high.